docker-mailserver/docker-mailserver/docs/content/examples/tutorials/dovecot-solr.md

     //}
     ```

-    Excluding Trash form indexing is optional and so is including attachment text.
+    Excluding Trash from indexing is optional and so is including attachment text.
 The decode2text script [may or may not work][decoder-script-notice], upstream prefers Tika which SOLR should be able to do but is outside of scope for this tutorial.

     Starting with dovecot 2.4 dovecot fts-solr needs a default language to initialize solr searching.
 In this example langcode `en` was set as default, but any langcode will do.
 If you want to enable additional languages add them like this: